Pete's Dragon (1977 film): Plot

-Nora takes Pete to start school, where the teacher, Miss Taylor, punishes him for Elliott's antics.
-An enraged Elliott smashes into the schoolhouse, leaving his shape in the wall and frightening the townspeople.
-Terminus, now convinced the dragon is real, conspires with Hoagy to exploit Elliott for medicinal profit ("Every Little Piece").
-Pete accepts Nora and Lampie's invitation to live with them ("Brazzle Dazzle Day").
-When the Gogans arrive in town and demand Pete be returned, Nora refuses to surrender him.
-As the Gogans chase them in a small boat, Elliott sinks it, saving Pete ("Bill of Sale").
-Dr. Terminus teams up with the Gogans to capture Pete and Elliott, convincing the locals that capturing Elliott will solve their problems.
+Nora takes Pete to start school, where the teacher, Miss Taylor, unfairly punishes him for Elliott's antics.
+Enraged, Elliott smashes into the schoolhouse, leaving his shape in the wall and frightening the townspeople.
+Dr. Terminus, now convinced Elliott is real, discovers from a book that any physical property from dragons can be used for remedies and tonics, and conspires with Hoagy to exploit Elliott for medical profit.
+Pete accepts Nora and Lampie's invitation to live with them.
+When the Gogans arrive in town and demand he be returned, they brandish a document proving they had legally bought him for fifty dollars (plus fees), but Nora refuses to surrender him.
+As the Gogans chase them in a boat, Elliott sinks it, saving Pete.
+Dr. Terminus makes a deal with the Gogans to capture Pete and Elliott, even convincing the townspeople that capturing Elliott will solve their problems.

 That evening, a storm blows in, while at sea, a ship approaches Passamaquoddy with Paul on board.
-Dr. Terminus lures Pete to the boathouse while Hoagy does the same to Elliott.
-Elliott is caught in a net, but frees himself.
-He retrieves Pete in a confrontation with the Gogans, who flee after Elliott destroys their bill of sale.
-Dr. Terminus attempts to harpoon Elliott, but his leg is caught in the rope and he is sent catapulting through the ceiling, ending up dangling near a utility pole.
+Dr. Terminus lures Pete to the boathouse while Hoagy does the same to Elliott, who gets caught in a net, but frees himself.
+He retrieves Pete in a confrontation with the Gogans, who finally accept defeat and flee after he destroys their document.
+Dr. Terminus attempts to harpoon him, but his leg gets caught in the rope and he is sent catapulting through the ceiling, ending up dangling upside down near a utility pole.
 Elliott saves the Mayor, Miss Taylor, and the members of the Town Board from a falling utility pole, revealing himself to them.
 At the lighthouse, the lamp has been extinguished by a rogue wave.
 Elliott lights it with his fire, revealing himself to Nora and saving the ship.

-The next morning, the Mayor and the townsfolk praise Elliott for his help, and Nora is reunited with Paul.
-Paul explains he was the sole survivor of a shipwreck at Cape Hatteras and suffered amnesia, but something knocked him out of bed and restored his memory.
-Elliott tells Pete that since he has a family now, he must move on to help another child in trouble.
-Elliott flies away as Pete and his new family wave goodbye, with Pete reminding Elliott that he is supposed to be invisible.
+The next morning, the Mayor and townspeople praise Elliott for his help, and Nora is reunited with Paul.
+He explains he was the sole survivor of a shipwreck at Cape Hatteras and suffered amnesia, but something knocked him out of bed and restored his memory.
+Elliott reveals to Pete that since he has a new family now and is safe at last, he must move on to help another child in trouble.
+Soon accepting this, Pete says goodbye to him as he and his family watch him fly away, with Pete reminding him that he is supposed to be invisible as he disappears into the sky.